Funded Projects

 Head researchers involved: Julien Levesque, Jean-Thomas Martelli

-IndiaMilk (Indian dairy systems facing local and global challenges): The general objective of this project, supported by Agropolis foundation, is to understand the undergoing transformation of Indian dairy systems –as a whole and in its diversity– and to assess to which extent it represents a sustainable development model, able to address jointly food security, social inclusion and environmental issues.
+IndiaMilk (Indian dairy systems facing local and global challenges): The general objective of this project, supported by Agropolis Foundation, is to understand the undergoing transformation of Indian dairy systems –as a whole and in its diversity– and to assess to which extent it represents a sustainable development model, able to address jointly food security, social inclusion and environmental issues.
 More specifically, we intend to come up with answers to the following questions: Who are the Indian dairy farmers and what are their practices?
-What are the extent and consequences for the ecosystems of the decline in multi-functional livestock and of the dairy intensification?
+What are the extent and consequences for the ecosystems of the decline in multi-functional livestock and dairy intensification?
 What conditions are required for the rural poor to really benefit from the dairy development?
 How is milk production part of the broader biophysical and economic development trajectory of the Indian subcontinent, and how sustainable is it in this modernization context?
-To achieve this objective, an original multidisciplinary, multi-scalar and long-term perspective approach is proposed, drawing together several sources of data coming from national statistics and surveys as well as interviews carried out during long and meticulous fieldwork.
+To achieve this objective, an original multidisciplinary, multi-scalar, and long-term perspective approach is proposed, drawing together several sources of data coming from national statistics and surveys as well as interviews carried out during long and meticulous fieldwork.

 The presentations made during the restitution seminar held in Delhi on 17-18 December 2019 are available here: http://web.supagro.inra.fr/IndiaMilkSeminar/